St Mary the Virgin's Church, Middleton: Interior

 The east window depicts Christ and the west window is on the theme of the evangelists.
 Windows in the chancel contain stained glass by William Wailes of Newcastle made between 1848 and 1852.
 There are two late-Victorian windows made by Barnett of Newcastle and the rest of the church is glazed in clear leaded lights.
 The vestry was formed in 1882 by partitioning the north west corner with solid oak screens.

 The tower holds a single bell made by C & G Mears of the Whitechapel Bell Foundry in 1846 and is hung for swing chiming.
 The clock by Potts of Leeds dates from 1862.

 Lych gate

 The lych gate, in the Gothic Revival style by R. D. Chantrell, dates from about 1846.
 It is built of coursed squared stone with a stone roof.
 It has a steeply pitched roof with stone coping to the gable ends and crosses at the apex.
 The flanking walls have pointed coping with shallow pyramid caps to the end piers.
 The walls and lych gate have Grade II listed status.

+Churchyard

+The churchyard contains five Commonwealth service war graves from the Second World War.